How to Transfer Money to Your New Zealand Bank Account

 - Look at the different ways you can apply for a bank draft.
 Some banks need the sender in person, or permission in writing, while others can be applied for online.

-- Bank drafts can either be send to an address or picked up at the bank by the sender.
+- Bank drafts can either be sent to an address or picked up at the bank by the sender.

 - Bank drafts typically take a long time to process.
 If someone is sending you a bank draft to your New Zealand address, then this is additional time.